IBM/arcade/docs/index.md

 ## API Accounts

-Accessing the ARCADE API requires an account and you can register for one by using the API like so:
+Accessing the ARCADE API requires an account and registering for one can be done through the API like so:

 ```bash
 curl -X 'POST' \